Ronnie772/Ronnie772Datasheet/docs/07-PCB/PCB.md

 ## Resouces

-The PCb gbr&drl files are available to download [*here*](https://github.com/user-attachments/files/25830912/gbr.drl_files_pcb.egr314.zip-file.zip)
+The PCB as a PDF download is available [*here*](https://github.com/user-attachments/files/25831121/all.layers.%2B.DRC.check.of.PCB.pdf) and the gbr&drl files are available to download [*here*](https://github.com/user-attachments/files/25830912/gbr.drl_files_pcb.egr314.zip-file.zip)